 2. Hide ads from your subscribers and charge more

 Speaking of biggest fans, let them pay you more than your asking subscription price and give them full access to your content.
 You can easily target your paid subscribers and ask them to contribute.
 You can also simply offer a Donation subscription level that lets fans pay more AND offers access to your content.
 Learn more about offering Subscriptions, Memberships, and Donations.

 Do what Small Boats Magazine does: let subscribers post unlimited classifieds.
 It grew their classified listings and boosted subscribers.
 Just restrict the classified submission page with Leaky Paywall or let WordPress users with the Subscriber role post using your favorite classifieds plugin.

 5. Sell one off access to content

-If you are a B2B publisher, consider giving your readers the option of purchasing a high value piece of content or subscribing for full access.
-We are starting to see this gain some steam as single article buyers are coming back for more.
+If you are a publisher with valuable one-off content, consider giving your readers the option of purchasing single content or subscribing for full access.
+We are starting to see this gain some steam as single content buyers are coming back for more.
 Learn more about pay-per-article with this case study.

 If you are a B2C publisher, talk to Greg Wolfe.
 Greg has long-time marketed in the print magazine space, and he will tell you that 20% of your revenues should be gifts.
 That’s likely a big opportunity for your giftable publication.

 7. Slim your subscription offerings to one to reduce indecision

 Give your visitors less options to eliminate choice overload.
 Make it easy to subscribe.
 Netflix is king of this (recurring monthly), the New York Times now promotes only one subscription type, and even veteran print publishers are looking at focusing on a single annual print+digital offer (with a print opt-out).

 Start talking up access to organizations.
 Once they say yes you can handle the payment offline and provide a coupon code for individual access.
 If you need details on how to pull this off check out this article on group access options.

 9. Local sports section: Sell sponsorships on the images in your photo galleries